ruchipendse/ruchipendse.github.io/README.md

 # About me
 Hey there!
 I'm Ruchi.
-I am currently the Illlinois Partnerships Engagement Lead at IBM Quantum, working closely with the <a href="https://iqmp.org/"> Illinois Quantum and Microelectronics Park </a>, the National Quantum Algorithm Center, and managing IBM Quantum's long-term collaborations with the University of Chicago, and the University of Illinois at Urbana-Champaign.
+I am currently the Illlinois Partnerships Engagement Lead at IBM Quantum, working closely with the <a href="https://iqmp.org/"> Illinois Quantum and Microelectronics Park </a>, the National Quantum Algorithm Center, and managing IBM Quantum's long-term collaborations with the <a href="https://newsroom.ibm.com/2023-05-21-IBM-Launches-100-Million-Partnership-with-Global-Universities-to-Develop-Novel-Technologies-Towards-a-100,000-Qubit-Quantum-Centric-Supercomputer"> University of Chicago </a>, and the <a href="https://discoveryacceleratorinstitute.grainger.illinois.edu/about/personnel"> University of Illinois at Urbana-Champaign </a>.

 Outside of my day job, my side gig at IBM is to work on updating the BP-OSD decoder for a type of correlated error at very low error rates.

 I earned my Master of Science from Duke University in 2023, focusing on quantum computing.
 For my thesis, I ran code-capacity simulations of double-pass MWPM decodng for correlated errors on an asymmetric surface code under the guidance of Prof. Kenneth R. Brown.
+As you can tell, I'm really into decoding correlated errors.
 I enjoy running, reading, and writing.

 # Community Outreach